 The ongoing development of a skilled and supported workforce is essential to achieve this.

-We have developed a range of resources to contribute to greater FASD awareness, prevention and support.
+We have developed a range of resources to support frontline professionals to recognise and respond to FASD.

 We hope these resources contribute to more consistent and collaborative partnerships in local communities, and better outcomes for people with FASD and their whānau.